bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>JSON Syntax</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>JSON syntax is derived from JavaScript object notation, consisting of key - value pairs enclosed in curly braces {}, and
+<p>JSON syntax is derived from JavaScript object notation, consisting of key-value
-values can be strings, numbers, objects, arrays, booleans, or null.</p>
+pairs enclosed in curly braces {}, and values can be strings, numbers, objects, arrays, booleans, or null.</p>
 <h4>Example of JSON Syntax:</h4>
 <h5>json code</h5>
 <pre>